-Theme 2 is about increasing access to, and provision of, good food in B&NES by influencing food procurement, by improving the local food retail offer and by supporting low income residents to access good food.
+Theme 2 is about increasing access to, and provision of, good food in B&NES including in public sector and private sector organisations, by improving the local food retail offer and by supporting low income residents to access good food.
 It aims to make the good food choice the easiest choice for citizens to make.

 Theme 3 is about promoting and developing a healthy and sustainable food culture to increase the demand for healthy and sustainable food.
-It aims to raise the profile of good food, increase engagement in sustainable food behaviours and increase opportunities for people to cook from scratch, grow food, celebrate food, and develop food related skills that enable them to make informed food decisions and to improve their diet.
+It aims to raise the profile of good food, increase engagement in sustainable food behaviours and increase opportunities for people to cook from scratch, grow their own, celebrate food, and develop food related skills that enable them to make informed food decisions and to improve their diet.